The site value of your land is used to calculate land tax. We refer to this as ‘taxable value’ on your land tax assessment notice.

 Land valuations fluctuate with the state of the property market.
 If you are an existing land tax customer, your most current land tax assessment may have increased compared to your previous year’s assessment.

 Under legislation, land tax is calculated using the previous year’s valuations.
-This means property valuations on your 2023 land tax assessment were determined by the Valuer-General as at 1 January 2022.
+This means property valuations on your 2024 land tax assessment were determined by the Valuer-General as at 1 January 2023.
+The site value on your 2024 assessment should match your 2023-2024 council rates notice.

 Capital improved value and vacant residential land tax